pedr/webchat/README.md

-A simple project made with express and socket.io based on tutorial from https://socket.io/get-started/chat/
+A simple webchat made with Node.js to learn more about authentication and how socket.io works. https://socket.io/get-started/chat/